• Skip to primary navigation

 • Full fat milk and cream are best.
 Reduced fat milk and cream have a higher tendency to split (curdle) than full fat.

-• This recipe uses flour in the sauce, and this will also help to ensure your sauce won't split.
+• My scalloped potatoes recipe uses flour in the sauce, and this will also help to ensure your sauce won’t split.

 Suggestions for swaps: